philspokas/gitbasics/Exercises/stages.md

 # Explore Git File Stages

 ## Add files to a repo
-We created a new repo in a previous exercise, now let's add files and commit them

-Add and commit a file, checking status in between steps:
+We created a new repo in a previous exercise, now let's add files and commit them.
+We add and commit a file, checking status in between steps:

 ```
 git status